Your Voice Is Important!

 - Catchy, short, active-voice title

-- Not meeting notes: While writing about the ideas generated in a program can work, your piece shouldn’t be comprehensive notes of the entire discussion.
+- Not meeting notes nor a press release: Your piece shouldn’t be a summary of a meeting or recap of organization achievements.
 It should have a point of view, and should be oriented toward the field of philanthropy and how funders should think or act differently as a result of the information you are presenting.

-- Perhaps focus on new ideas and participant reactions: What was most surprising?
-The most compelling thing for our readers will be to report on the reactions of participants (unattributed, unless with permission) and the new ideas that came out of the session that may move the topic forward.
-Feel free to touch on any issues you feel were the most important aspects of the program, but your thoughts about next steps and how other funders can effectively intersect with the issues raised at the program will make the post most useful and interesting.
+- Be reflective: Share new ideas that have emerged through your work or as a result of a program discussion.
+What was most surprising?
+What have you learned as a funder?
+If writing about a program, feel free to touch on any issues you feel were the most important aspects of the program, but your thoughts about next steps and how other funders can effectively intersect with the issues raised at the program will make the post most useful and interesting.

 - Discretion is the better part…Unless permission has been granted by the meeting participant, please do not use quotes that are attributed to individuals or that well-informed readers could easily deduce.
 Remember also that any one session or individual statement does not represent the viewpoint of the entire sector.